OctHe/ICE/README.md

 # Graphicless

 Graphicless (GL) is a `dotfile` project that contains a collection of personal-use configurations across a variety of Linux distributions and programs on them.
-It is also an "awesome" project that lists and compares awesome projects that I am interested in.

 Install GL is easy